phpearth/conduct/conduct.md

 membership.
 Content that violates the Facebook community standards will be forwarded to the Facebook staff.

-**Job opportunities** must be PHP related and should be done in a peaceful period.
+**Job opportunities** must be PHP or web development related and should be done in a peaceful period.
 Do not post your stuff every day or every hour.
 Our group aims to discussions and should not act as a job feed.
 Any other opportunities will be removed.
 Job opportunities that encourage discrimination as outlined below under "Social Behavior" are not acceptable.

 Humor and sarcasm are not encouraged because they can have different points of reference among users.